omkarcloud/chatgpt-book/README.md

 Generate a boilerplate [language] code for a [class/module/component] named [name] with the following functionality: [functionality description].

+Remove bugs in the following python code.

 Identify any potential bugs in the following [language] code snippet: [code snippet].

+Following Keys Describe the Email Object.
+Rename Keys to increase user friendliness.

 - Marketing